 - Volunteer to help with promotional events – trust us, you’ll have fun!

 Upon arrival you will have the option of buying ‘Lagniappe Tokens’ for $5 each.
 The tokens will get you a variety of food, drinks, and promotional items.
-There will also be a showcase of local visual artists and fashion designers selling items to help raise money for the Second-Line Fund.
+There will also be a showcase of local visual artists and fashion designers selling items.

 In Southern Louisiana, ‘Lagniappe’ /ˌlanˈyap/ is an unexpected small gift or bonus given to a customer as a compliment for their loyalty.
 It’s widely used in New Orleans to describe “a little something extra”.
 The sale of Lagniappe Tokens (Mardi Gras Doubloons) at the Jazz Crawl work like tickets you get at a county fair.
 You can use them for food, drink, parade items, and more.